Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “So that’s what Shenkuuvian potsherds do,” said a disco Zafara standing in the alley as she twanged the rubber of her slingshot affectionately.
 “Different from the Lost Desert variety, huh?” she asked as she looked over at her companions with a toothy grin.

 Terra peeled herself away from the wall.
-The pale-skinned, copper-haired owner readjusted her glasses and brushed off the sleeves of her plaid flannel shirt, trying to look unruffled.
-“Blynn, next time you do that,” the young adult said shakily, “could you at least warn us first?”
-Her blue eyes were still wide from being startled.
+The pale-skinned, copper-haired, blue-eyed owner readjusted her glasses and brushed off the sleeves of her plaid flannel shirt, trying to look unruffled.
+“Blynn, next time you do that,” the young woman said shakily, “could you at least warn us first?”

 Blynn stuck out her tongue.
-“You’re not the boss of me, Hyren,” she said.
+“You’re not the boss of me, Hyren.”

-“Is—is it over?” a faerie Draik asked, poking his turquoise-coloured snout out from behind a corner.
+“Is—is she done?” a faerie Draik asked, poking his turquoise-coloured snout out from behind a corner.

 “Yep,” Terra said, mirroring Hyren’s exasperated expression.
 “You okay, Pharazon?”